 With a large economy and key exports such as semiconductors and LCD panels, Taiwan is an attractive spot for foreign companies looking to expand to Asia.
 But when you are ready to set up your Taiwan payroll, you’ll first have to understand the country’s various labor laws, payroll regulations, and changing business factors to stay compliant.

-Globalization Partners can change how you set up your Taiwan payroll using our Employer of Record platform.
+Globalization Partners can change how you set up your Taiwan payroll using our Employer of Record solution.
 You won’t have to worry about compliance, and your employees will always get paid according to local labor laws.

 Payroll Taxation Laws

 Employers in Taiwan have to consider taxes for both corporations and their employees.
 Taiwan does not have any social security taxes, but employers and employees must contribute to nominal labor insurance and national health insurance premiums.
 Employers contribute 6.35% to the labor insurance scheme and 5.008% to the national health insurance program.

 Employees are responsible for paying progressive income tax in Taiwan depending on their salary.
 They also contribute to the nominal labor insurance and national health insurance premiums at a rate of 1.8% and 1.4731%, respectively.

 Companies have four options for setting up their Taiwan payroll:

 - Internal: This Taiwan payroll option is best for larger subsidiaries that have the resources to hire HR staff.
 This choice is the most expensive since you would need to learn all of Taiwan’s payroll laws and employ additional staff.

 - Remote: With a remote payroll, you can add your employees in Taiwan to your parent company’s payroll.
 The subsidiary’s and parent company’s employees will have separate compliance laws you’ll need to take into account.